When it comes to restructuring your business, there is a best-practice process you should follow.

 Don’t start a restructure because you have a team member who isn’t performing or is a bad fit for the business and you want them out.
 You need to manage poor performance or behaviour using the appropriate processes.

-Even if the reason to restructure is genuine, if there is a whiff of potentially managing someone out because they’re bad at their job or clash personally, it can derail the process.
+Even if the reason to restructure is genuine, if there is a hint of potentially managing someone out because they’re bad at their job or clash personally, it can derail the process and expose the business to risk.

 We had a client start a legitimate restructure of their finance department.
-One of the affected employees had recently had some run-ins with a manager and raised a claim, arguing that the restructure was only a pretext to get them out of the business.
+One of the affected employees had recently clashed with a manager and raised a claim, arguing that the restructure was only a pretext to get them out of the business.

 Thankfully, the company was able to successfully defend its position because it had done a lot of work to demonstrate the genuine basis of the redundancy.
 If they hadn’t, they may have had to settle and pay the employee out.